paulteeter/paulteeter.github.io/_posts/2020-06-25-FinalApproach.md

 Were total passenger and flight amounts curtailed in the aftermath of September 11?
 Which cities were the most affected?</i> However, the task proved to be more difficult than I expected.

 While the data was extensive and complete, it was also quite challenging to manipulate to yield usable results.
-Filtering the data by date while still preserving the other datapoints was extremely challenging, requiring the help of many hands<i>(shoutout to Brandon Mulas, Jacob Padgett, and Dustin Stringer for the help!)</i>.
+Filtering the data by date while still preserving the other datapoints was extremely challenging, requiring the help of many hands <i>(shoutout to Brandon Mulas, Jacob Padgett, and Dustin Stringer for the help!)</i>.

 The first endeavor was to get a list of the Top 20 cities based on total flights.
 There are many metrics with which airports are measured: total flights, total passenger load, commercial cargo tonnage, etc. For this case, I wanted to find which airports had the highest amount of total flights of origination.
 This gave me a list of 20 cities based on their total flights occurring between January, 1990 and September, 2001, and also another list of 20 cities post-9/11.
-Since airports change based on their flight availability, scheduling, etc year after year, the differences eperienced were not surprising.
+Since airport rankings change based on their flight availability, scheduling, etc year after year, the differences experienced were not surprising.
-The list of airports after 9/11 did not directly copy from the previous list, so in order to do a comparison, I kept the list of 20 airports from BEFORE Sept 11 and compared how they changed afterwards.
+The list of airports after 9/11 did not directly mirror the previous list, so in order to do a comparison, I kept the list of 20 airports from BEFORE Sept 11 and compared how they changed afterwards.

 <br />
 <h4>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Pre 9/11 Top 20 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Post 9/11 Top 20</h4>